intersystems-community/integratedml-demo-template/README.md

 This is a template for IntegratedML - InterSystems GitHub repository.

-This repository comes with example Jupyter notebooks demonstrating how to use IntegratedML in InterSystems IRIS Community Edition (Advanced Analytics including IntegratedML) in a Docker container.
+This repository comes with example Jupyter notebooks demonstrating how to use IntegratedML in InterSystems IRIS Community Edition in a Docker container.

 ## Contents
 - [What is IntegratedML?](#what-is-integratedml)